pattacini/minJerk/README.md

 Here's below a picture of the model whose code we want to obtain.
 ![](https://github.com/pattacini/minJerk/blob/master/img/model.png)

-Briefly, we have a simple scheme of a well known _Reference Model Controller_ approach where the plant is supposed to be a pure integrator but in reality it's not.
+Briefly, we have a simple scheme of a well known _Reference Model Control_ approach where the plant is supposed to be a pure integrator but in reality it's not.

 Therefore, if we run the simulation with the parameter's value `CompensatorState.Off`,